How to Order Coffee in French (and Many Other Café Treats)

 Café means “coffee” in French, but you’ll need to know more than just that word if you’re planning on trying the range of treats on offer in French coffee shops.

-On Parisian Sunday mornings my friends and I would often sit on the terrace of a café near the Marché d’Aligre watching pedestrians and cyclists collapse.
+On Parisian Sunday mornings, my friends and I would often sit on the terrace of a café near the Marché d’Aligre sipping espressos and noshing on croissants.

-How, you’re wondering, can I also enjoy such lovely Sunday mornings in France?
+How, you’re wondering, can you also enjoy such lovely Sunday mornings in France?

 Sitting or standing in French cafés